uranian throne

 THE WEIGH-TREE / SLAY-TREE / SUMMON-TO-BLUR...

-The walking river of people, percolating into side-streets, slowly drained from view, their ever-lessening chant leaving its echo in the mind.
+The walking river of people trickled into side-streets and slowly drained from view, their ever-lessening chant leaving its echo in the mind.

 THE WEIGH-TREE / SLAY-TREE / SUMMON-TO-BLUR...